prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

   * Either format an existing `/boot` partition to LUKS1; or
   * Move `/boot` to the root file system.
-The root device(s) needs to use LUKS version 1, but existing LUKS2 devices can be converted (in-place) to LUKS1 if desired.
+The root device(s) needs to use LUKS version 1, but existing LUKS2 devices can be *converted* (in-place) to LUKS1.

 These two alternatives are described in the two following sub-sections.